satiro danzante – Mazara del Vallo

 The year before, in the same area, its leg was found.
 On July 12, 2003, the statue underwent a long restoration project at the Central Institute for Restoration of Rome; the statue is today exhibited in the Museum Satiro danzante.
 Inside the museum, there are also other finds from the Sicilian Channel (smaller bronzes, pottery, etc.).

-Smaller but not less historic is Piazza Mokarta, famous for its Norman arch, the only ruin of the castle built by Ruggero II.
+Smaller but as valuable in historical importance is Piazza Mokarta, famous for its Norman arch, the only ruin of the castle built by Ruggero II.

 And now, intimacy on display in the De Santi-Lombardo house-museum

 Emanuele, a former travel agent, and his wife Francesca, an architect, along with their daughter Tania have created an artistic site open all the time.
 Thanks to